rimchang/RSBlur/README.md

 ## Acknowledment

-The code is based on the [SRN-Deblur](https://github.com/jiangsutx/SRN-Deblur), [CBDNet](https://github.com/GuoShi28/CBDNet) and [UID](https://github.com/timothybrooks/unprocessing).
+The code is based on [SRN-Deblur](https://github.com/jiangsutx/SRN-Deblur), [CBDNet](https://github.com/GuoShi28/CBDNet) and [UID](https://github.com/timothybrooks/unprocessing).

 ## Citation

-If you use our dataset for your research, please cite our papers.
+If you use our dataset for your research, please cite our paper.

 ```bibtex
 @inproceedings{rim_2022_ECCV,